Estonia

 Recruitments are carried out freely by universities

-This applies to 18 other countries: Austria, Cyprus, Denmark, Finland, Flanders, Hesse, Iceland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Sweden, Switzerland, United Kingdom
+This applies to 17 other countries: Austria, Denmark, Finland, Flanders, Hesse, Iceland, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Serbia, Slovakia, Slovenia, Sweden, Switzerland, United Kingdom

 100% Recruitment procedures for senior administrative staff